variantstudios/wisdomwaysacupuncture.com/_conditions/digestion.md

   share_image_path:
 ---

 Are you suffering from new or life-long digestive issues?
 Either way, Chinese medicine can help.

+Even if it's not your biggest health complaint, you might be like the vast majority of my patients who have one problem or another with digestion.
+Maybe you have chronic constipation or loose stools.
+Or severe cramping pains.
+Perhaps it's extreme bloating that impacts your feelings of well-being.
+Or maybe you're not absorbing food and end up with large food particles in your stool, as well as fatigue.

-In fact one of the most common issues I treat in my acupuncture clinic is digestive problems, and the prognosis is generally very good -- even for life-long problems.
+Because problems like this are so prevalent, I'm typically treating digestive issues like this all throughout the day.
+The prognosis is generally very good – even for life-long problems.

 Whether caused by stress/anxiety, food allergies, auto-immunity, parasites, or just general poor health and weakness, I see great results using both acupuncture and herbs.